Security & token authentication

 Any app you put into production should feature security that protects your app, your users, and your app's data.
-Implementing security means taking steps in your mobile app's code and in your App Services application.
+Implementing security means taking steps in your mobile app's code and in your API Services BaaS application.

-Important: When you register for App Services, you get a sandbox application that you can use to try things out.
+Important: When you register for the API Services BaaS, you get a sandbox application that you can use to try things out.
 This application is not for use in production.
 By default, the sandbox application is not protected by any security measures whatsoever.
 Use the sandbox only for experimentation, and only with data that isn't in any way sensitive.

 When securing your app, follow these high-level steps: